Now that you’ve completed your application, you’ll shortly hear from us to book an information session for your course.

-Once you’ve chosen a date, you’ll receive a confirmation email with further details on how to join your interview.
+Once you’ve chosen a date, you’ll receive a confirmation email with further details on how to join your information session.

-We use our course interviews to determine your suitability for the course.
-Most of our interviews double up as an information session, where you’ll learn all about the course and college life.
+We use our course information sessions to determine your suitability for the course.
+You'll also learn all about the course and college life.
 Jonathan Boyall, course director for Professional Cookery – Level 2, said “college is a very different environment to school.
-The interview gives staff a chance to introduce themselves, their course and talk about what college is really like - we like for those new to the college to have the opportunity to answer and ask questions”.
+The information session gives staff a chance to introduce themselves, their course and talk about what college is really like - we like for those new to the college to have the opportunity to answer and ask questions”.

-Our interviews are generally relaxed but that doesn’t mean you shouldn’t be prepared!
+Our information sessions are generally relaxed but that doesn’t mean you shouldn’t be prepared!
 You’ll likely be asked the following: